 For More Information

-More details are available in the Chapter Two of EPA’s Reducing Urban Heat Islands: Compendium of Strategies, which covers the following topics:
+More details are available in Chapter Two of EPA’s Reducing Urban Heat Islands: Compendium of Strategies, which covers the following topics:

 - How trees and vegetation reduce temperatures